Frequently Asked Questions About Our Trips

-Your personal clothing, equipment and personal products such as towels, shampoos and soaps are not supplied by Hallo Bay and are the responsibility of the guests to bring (see appropriate lists).
+Your personal clothing, equipment and personal products such as soaps are not supplied by Hallo Bay and are the responsibility of the guests to bring (see appropriate lists).
 We operate an environmentally friendly eco camp.
-You can purchase environmentally friendly shampoos, conditioners and bath soap products at local health food stores or sporting goods stores in your area before you fly out to our camp.
-Also, if you would like any alcoholic beverages while at camp, you are more than welcome to purchase them and bring these with you, as the camp does not supply them.
+You can purchase environmentally friendly soap products at local health food stores or sporting goods stores in your area before you fly out.
+Also, if you would like any alcoholic beverages while at camp, you are more than welcome to purchase them and bring these with you, as the safari camp does not supply them.

 Luggage amount limits for the trip?

-With the luggage, carry on and camera gear that you bring, just remember when you land at our camp, you will need to be able to carry all of your luggage and gear from the beach up the small incline of a hill to the camp in one trip.
+With the luggage, carry on and camera gear that you bring, just remember when you land you will need to be able to carry all of your luggage and gear from the beach in one trip.
 The staff at Hallo Bay are not allowed to help the guests carry any of their gear.
 As long as you can carry everything from the beach up to the camp in one trip, you can bring it.

 Does the Wilderness Camp have ‘Rules’?

-The staff at Hallo Bay Wilderness conducts a complete orientation program outlining the camp rules and procedures for guests upon arrival and check in.
+The staff conducts a complete orientation program outlining the rules and procedures for guests upon arrival and check in.

-What happens if a guest violates the camp rules or procedures?
+What happens if a guest violates the rules or procedures?

-If a guest violates the camp rules or procedures, they are flown back to Homer immediately, without refund and on a very unpleasant flight called a COD flight.
+If a guest violates the rules or procedures, they are flown back to Homer immediately, without refund and on a very unpleasant flight called a COD flight.
 Neither Nature nor Hallo Bay will tolerate ignorance of the rules in this wilderness setting.

-Can I leave the camp area on my own?
+Can I leave the area on my own?

 Due to the large amount of bear activity in the area, there are limitations on where guests may go without our naturalists.
-No guest is allowed to leave the camp alone without one of our naturalists.
+No guest is allowed to leave alone without one of our naturalists.